 The Summer Genetics Institute (SGI) is a tuition-free one-month intensive research training program at the National Institutes of Health (NIH) in Bethesda, Maryland.
 Sponsored by the National Institute of Nursing Research (NINR), the SGI provides participants with a foundation in molecular genetics appropriate for use in research and clinical practice.
 The program seeks to increase the research capability among graduate students and faculty and to develop and expand clinical practice in genetics among clinicians.
-Administered by the Foundation for Advanced Education in the Sciences (FAES) as one of its Specialty Bio-Trac programs, the SGI features lectures and hands-on laboratory training.
+Administered by the Foundation for Advanced Education in the Sciences (FAES) as one of its Biotechnology Specialty programs, the SGI features lectures and hands-on laboratory training.
 Last year's class completed 50 lectures and 10 lab sessions.
 On completion of the program, participants receive eight hours of graduate-level college credit from FAES.

 Over 425 SGI graduates are making a difference in communities across the country -- building programs of nursing research in genetics; disseminating the results of genetics-related research in peer-reviewed scientific publications and at scientific conferences; and integrating genetics content in nursing school curricula and practice.